NMOSD & MOGAD

 💎 Board Pearl

-- Know the three FDA-approved NMOSD drugs and their targets: eculizumab (anti-C5 complement), inebilizumab (anti-CD19), satralizumab (anti-IL-6R).
+- Know the four FDA-approved NMOSD drugs and their targets: eculizumab (anti-C5 complement), ravulizumab (anti-C5, long-acting; FDA 2024), inebilizumab (anti-CD19), satralizumab (anti-IL-6R).
 All are approved ONLY for AQP4-IgG seropositive NMOSD.

 - Inebilizumab (anti-CD19) depletes plasmablasts that rituximab (anti-CD20) cannot reach.
 Plasmablasts are CD20-negative but CD19-positive, and they produce AQP4-IgG.
 This is why inebilizumab may be more effective than rituximab in NMOSD.